 Since all batteries have a bare minimum Terminal Voltage that you should NEVER discharge below, we will need to assure that the Battery Bank never discharges below that point.
 The rule is to NEVER let a 12-volt string discharge below 11-volts or permanant damage WILL occur!
 So we will keep the batteries charged using two methods.
 First, the FREE method, and that is to use an array of Solar Panels combined with a Solar Charge Controller which will keep the battery bank topped off at between 13.5 and 14.4 volts.
 This keeps everything running and provides a charge (or re-charge) to the batteries whenever we have sunlight.
 More on that, later.

-But sometimes you just won't get enough Sun to make ends meet (weather, shorter Winter days, etc.).
+But sometimes you just won't get enough Sun to make ends meet (bad weather, shorter Winter days, etc.).
 So at these times we need some kind of backup system.
 Enter the Backup Charger.
 This is nothing more than a regulated power supply that keeps the batteries charged to a specific terminal voltage.
 A voltage of 13.2 is a "float" charge level that keeps the batteries fully charged while not causing any off gassing.
-Fully charged batteries under load *should* hover around 13.6 volts.
+Fully charged batteries under load *should* hover around 12.6 volts.
 But once they start to drop below this voltage, they have begun to discharge.
 So we like the backup charger to maintain a voltage somewhere between 13.2 and 13.6 volts to keep the batteries fully charged while not off-gassing.
 I typically don't turn on the backup charger unless we are not getting enough charge off the Solar panels.

 In my basement office and combined Ham Radio Shack, are my battery bank and much of my Ham Radio equipment.
-The batteries are close to the Ham Radio equipment because they are the largest current hog, or LOAD, that are ever put on the batteries.
+The batteries are close to the Ham Radio equipment because they are the largest LOAD, that are placed on the batteries.
 While transmitting I will typically draw anywhere between 5 and 20 Amps.
-So cabling is kept as short as possible to reduce what are called "IR Losses" (the voltage droped across the resistance of the wire).
+So cabling is kept as short as possible to reduce what are called "IR Losses" (the voltage dropped across the resistance of the wire).
+More on that later.

 For the same reason, the Charger is kept close to the battery bank.
-The Charger is a simple Astron RM-12A 12-volt 12-amp (144 watt) rack-mount power supply.
-This supply is able to keep the battery bank State of Charge topped off sufficiently while a number of radios are turned on or in use, and some lighting loads are also in use.
-This has served me well as my "Shack" power source for many many years.
+The Charger is a simple IOTA DLS-55 55-Amp 13.6 volt power supply.
+This supply is able to keep the battery bank State of Charge topped off sufficiently while a number of LOADS are turned on or in use.

-sunlight to keep everything running as it should.
-Remember, size your battery bank to support ALL
+Remember to try to size your battery bank to support ALL

-your needs for THREE DAYS before the Terminal Voltage has dropped to where you need to recharge them.
+your needs for THREE DAYS, preventing the Terminal Voltage from dropping to where you will need

 Solar (PV) Panels:

 Modern day solar panels cost in the vicinity of 50 cents to $1 per Watt.
 So my PVL-128 panels *should* have cost me anywhere between $65 to $128 at todays Price-per-Watt pricing.
-A 250-Watt glass panel had been selling for $300 each, but now sell for much less than this, depending upon manufacturer and provider.
+A 250-Watt glass panel used to sell for $300 each, but now sell for much less than this, depending upon manufacturer and provider.